Strawberry Yogurt Muffins Recipe

-The ingredients for Weight Watchers Strawberry Muffins Recipe are simple and easy to whip up.
-These can also be made into bigger muffins but our favorite is mini muffins!
+The ingredients for these strawberry yogurt muffins are simple and plus they are easy to whip up.
+These can also be made into bigger muffins, but our favorite is mini muffins!

 Strawberry Weight Watchers Muffins Recipe Ingredients: